maitrix-org/de-arena/README.md

 - 2. bash judge.bash

-  In this process, to accelerate the evaluation, we first obtain the full sample judge results for each open-source model using this script.
+  In this process, to accelerate the evaluation, we first obtain the full sample judge results for each open-source model by using this script.
 The duration of this process depends on the number of GPUs available.
-However, make sure to modify the **`model_name`** parameter and run this script for all open-source models.
+However, make sure to modify the **`model_name`** parameter and run this script for **all open-source models** you want to use as judge model.

   Parameter List: